gregoryloden/run/README.txt

 	:Endless
 	jump	Endless

 is an infinite loop.
+Labels must contain no whitespace.
 Here's a cumulative example:

 	:main
 	right		100	200